-- show your understanding of the principles related to legislation, theories and models of person/child-centred practice through a number of written tasks (Task B). - Deliver a final evaluation of your activities and of how you work through a professional discussion (Task Diii)
+- show your understanding of the principles related to leading child-centred practice through a number of written tasks (Task B). - Deliver a final evaluation of your activities through a professional discussion (Task Diii)

 A portfolio of evidence (Task A) will be used to gather assessment evidence for learning outcomes where opportunities in practice may not be presented through the project.